TJ FISHER BIOGRAPHICAL SKETCH

-In 2016, nine years of scorched earth $70 million litigation since 2007 and counting have impacted, detoured, stalled and roadblocked Southern Author TJ's works.
+In 2018, a decade of scorched earth $70 million litigation since 2007 and counting have impacted, detoured, stalled and roadblocked Southern Author TJ's works.
 This ongoing legal epic drama and multiple courtroom battle showdowns are detailed and profiled on the PR News Channel: TJ Fisher.

 What kind of person gets sued for $60 million by an ex-pro football player who obtained a $33.3 million default judgment?
 Who chins up after losing everything from the manse, even clothes and shoes, to breathe deep and tell the story?
 Who navigates epic adversity and blue ruin to battle Bank of America (NYSE:BAC) to recoup losses?
 Someone interesting.
 Resilient Southern author TJ Fisher."The past is never dead.
 It's not even past," Fisher declares, quoting William Faulkner.